kubernetes-sigs/external-dns/docs/tutorials/istio.md

-# Configuring ExternalDNS to use the Istio Gateway Source
+# Configuring ExternalDNS to use the Istio Gateway or VirtualService Source
-This tutorial describes how to configure ExternalDNS to use the Istio Gateway source.
+This tutorial describes how to configure ExternalDNS to use the Istio Gateway or VirtualService source.
 It is meant to supplement the other provider-specific setup tutorials.

 **Note:** Using the Istio Gateway source requires Istio >=1.0.0.